deakin-launchpad/bootcamp2021-server/README.md

+# Bootcamp Server Backend
+All codes will be here
 # Express-Boilerplate
 This is a very simple Node Express application that serves as a web server.
 This application attempts to demonstrate the building of a very simple express app as well as the creation of a few api's to effect data changes.